Classification of positive elliptic-elliptic rotopulsators on Clifford tori: Proof of Theorem

 Note that

 so by (\ref{Crit3C}) we have that

 for a suitable constant $C$, which, using that $r\dot{r}+\rho\dot{\rho}=0$, can be rewritten as

-which is a first order ordinary differential equation, which has nonconstant solutions $r$ for suitable choices of $C$, $C_{1}$ and $C_{2}$.
+which is a first-order ordinary differential equation, which has nonconstant solutions $r$ for suitable choices of $C$, $C_{1}$ and $C_{2}$.
 So that means that (\ref{Crit3C}) holds true for nonconstant $r$.
-Finally, the set of equations described by (\ref{Crit1C}) is the exact set of equations used to prove Theorem~4 in \cite{D2}, where it was proven that even for $n=3$ the configuration of the point masses need not be a regular polygon.
-That for general $n$ solutions exist can be done by choosing $\alpha_{j}=\frac{2\pi j}{n}$, $j\in\{1,...,n\}$ and all masses equal and repeat the proof in \cite{D2} of Theorem~1, or observing that the right-hand side of (\ref{Crit1C}) then becomes
+Finally, the set of equations described by (\ref{Crit3C}) is the exact set of equations used to prove Theorem~4 in \cite{D2}, where it was proven that even for $n=3$ the configuration of the point masses need not be a regular polygon.
+Proving that for general $n$ solutions exist can be done by choosing $\alpha_{j}=\frac{2\pi j}{n}$, $j\in\{1,\ldots,n\}$ and all masses equal and repeat the proof in \cite{D2} of Theorem~1, or observing that the right-hand side of the first formula in (\ref{Crit3C}) then becomes

 Rewriting (\ref{SineGreatCircle}) in terms of $\widehat{j}=j-i$ and then replacing $\widehat{j}$ with $j$ and writing $m_{j}=m$ gives

 and as

 that means by (\ref{SineGreatCircle2}) that